 A related post you may find useful: how to cook spaghetti squash in the Instant Pot.

-- This soup freezes well (or keep it in the fridge for a few days).
+- This soup freezes well for up to 3 months (or keep it in the fridge for a few days).

 - If you want to add a bit of zing to this soup, add in a teaspoon or so of fresh grated ginger.